mattermost/docs/source/administration/mmctl-cli-tool.rst

    --firstname string   Optional.
 The first name for the new user account -h, --help           help for create
    --lastname string    Optional.
 The last name for the new user account --guest              Optional.
-If supplied, the new user will be a guest.
-Defaults to false.
-   --locale string      Optional.
+If supplied, the new user will be a guest. (default "false") --locale string      Optional.
 The locale (ex: en, fr) for the new user account --nickname string    Optional.
 The nickname for the new user account --password string    Required.
 The password for the new user account